-- To move a column, left click and hold on the column heading and drag/drop in the desired location. - To sort a column, left click on the column heading title. - To filter a column, left click on the filter icon adjacent to the column heading title, then select a field option from the Filter dialogue box.
+- To move a column, drag the column heading and drag/drop in the desired location. - To sort a column, click the column heading title. - To filter a column, click the filter icon adjacent to the column heading title, then select a field option from the Filter dialogue box.